etiennebr/rstdocs/Applications/Stereo/StereoRectificationGridGenerator.rst

 Detailed description
 --------------------

-This application generates a pair of deformation grid to stereorectify a pair of stereo images according to sensor modelling and a mean elevation hypothesis.
+This application generates a pair of deformation grid to stereo-rectify a pair of stereo images according to sensor modelling and a mean elevation hypothesis.
 The deformation grids can be passed to the StereoRectificationGridGenerator application for actual resampling in epipolar geometry.

 Parameters
 ----------